datachefs/datachefs/index.md

 These 2 strategies are shaped by the principle of [Smoothing the Learning Curve](/pages/strategies/smooth-learning-curve.html)

-Data Chefs is focused on addressing one of today’s most pressing tech needs.
-But in doing so, it also hopes to develop a model for helping communities [shape and benefit from the explosion of wealth](https://toolkit.makersall.org/) that will be created by AI/ML, VR/AR, and other emerging tech over the next 20-30 years.
+Data Chefs is focused on addressing one of our society’s current technology issues.
+But indoing so, it also hopes to develop a model for helping communities [shape and benefit from the explosion of wealth](https://toolkit.makersall.org/) that will be created by AI/ML, VR/AR, and other emerging tech over the next 20-30 years.

 _NOTE: Data Chefs is a work in progress.
 This is v.0.5_